Can You Tell How Many F-35 Fighter Jets Are In These Pictures?

 Final round!

-There are two F-35 in the picture!
+There are two F-35s in the picture!

 The other is a F-16 fighter jet.
 Also, by the way, that is what the F-35 actually looks like.
 It is very visible to the naked eye.